DuckOfDoom/vim-logutils/README.md

    Open config file with `<leader>ho` ("Highlighter Open config")

 2. Make configuration on the fly from the current buffer.
-   This parses the whole file and assigns a random (will make it configurable if needed)
+   This parses the whole file and assigns a random greenish color

    Call it with `<leader>ha` ("Highlight automatically")